angular/angular/aio/content/guide/service-worker-getting-started.md

 # Getting started with service workers

 This document explains how to enable Angular service worker support in projects that you created with the [Angular CLI](cli).
-It then uses a simple example to show you a service worker in action, demonstrating loading and basic caching.
+It then uses an example to show you a service worker in action, demonstrating loading and basic caching.

 #### Prerequisites